Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you write a single line of code,  *actually* understand the problem.
-Don't be like that guy who built a magnificent clockwork mousetrap only to discover he didn't have any mice.
-Save yourself the debugging headaches – define your goals *first*.
-(And maybe check for mice.)
+- **Pro Tip:**  Before you wrestle a debugging gremlin into submission,  *always* try the simplest thing first:  restarting your computer (or relevant service).
+You'd be amazed how often that solves the problem.
+Think of it as a digital "have you tried turning it off and on again?" – but for programmers, it's way cooler.

 ---

-### 📅 Last Updated: 2024-11-19 20:25
+### 📅 Last Updated: 2024-11-19 21:21

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!